roytang/blog/content/posts/2015/02/grand-prix-manila-2015.md

 {{< /cardlist >}}

-This was probably the GP where I was most prepared in terms of deckbuilding &#8211; I didn&#8217;t scrimp on card availability this time although my team pool hasn&#8217;t been as large as it used to be.
-Playtesting wasn&#8217;t much, mostly against Abzan variants and the aforementioned GPTs where I crashed and burned.
+This was probably the GP where I was most prepared in terms of deckbuilding &#8211; I didn&'t scrimp on card availability this time although my team pool hasn&'t been as large as it used to be.
+Playtesting wasn&'t much, mostly against Abzan variants and the aforementioned GPTs where I crashed and burned.

 I did pretty well on day one: